elioseverojunior/reclame/README.md

 * Cloudant Instructions:

-The cloudant service has to have a database called reclame-cloudant.
+The cloudant service must have a database called reclame-cloudant.
 After creating the database add the following view-based index in a design document called design_reclamacoes, both with _sum reduce function:

-**inprogress**
+*inprogress*
 ```javascript
   function (doc) {
   if (doc.emotion_tone)